BobcatRobotics/TeamDocumentation/romi/QuizOne.md

 1. What is the primary purpose of **Command-Based Programming** in WPILib?
    a) To control the Driver Station
-   b) To organize robot behavior into modular, reusable units
+   b) To organize robot behavior into organized, modular, and reusable units
    c) To make the robot move faster
    d) To configure CAN devices automatically